 There are many variants of crescent shawl construction methods, and each one has its special rules of how to add lace or other stitch patterns to them.
 In this post I’ll explain how to create crescent shawls with lace patterns for the following construction methods:

 - Crescents worked sideways,

-- Winged Crescents, and
+- Winged Crescents,

 Adding Stitch Patterns to Short Row Crescent Shawls